-64 Cfr.
+&lt;sup>65 Cfr.
 European Commission Directorate-General for Employment, Social Affairs and Inclusion (2021).
-The European Commission's Union of Equality: Strategy for the rights of persons with disabilities.
+The European Commission's Union of Equality: Strategy for the Rights of Persons with Disabilities.
 Luxembourg: Publications Office of the European Union.

-65 Motion for a request to wind up the debate on the statement by the Commission pursuant to Rule 132(2) of the Rules of Procedure on the European Disability Strategy post-2020 (2019/2975(RSP)).
+&lt;sup>66 Motion for a request to wind up the debate on the statement by the Commission pursuant to Rule 132(2) of the Rules of Procedure on the European Disability Strategy post-2020 (2019/2975(RSP)).